RobertoSchneiders/webdeploy-isapi-package/README.md

 I tested this package on IIS 8.5 running on a Windows Server 2012 R2 Core.

+I wrote a blog post about this: [How to deploy a ISAPI application on AWS Elastic Beanstalk](https://robertocschneiders.wordpress.com/2015/08/17/how-to-deploy-a-isapi-application-on-aws-elastic-beanstalk/)

 ### AWS Elastic Beanstalk Deploy Configs

 In order to deploy this package on AWS Elastic Beanstalk I have to make some customizations.